peeranatwattananuruk/Pocket-Calculator/README.md

 # Pocket Calculator

+To launch the application: run **main.py** on your preferred editor :8
+---
-Made using:
+Made Using:
 - Editor: VS Code
 - Programming Language: Python
 - Libraries: tkinter (to build the application), pandas (to calculate the arithmetic)

-To launch the application: run main.py on your preference editor :8
+---
+Fun Fact About The Project:
+- Created on 07/23/26
+- Completed within ~8 hours

 <img width="270" height="545" alt="image" src="https://github.com/user-attachments/assets/10172aa4-19b6-4ace-9f45-39fb38560bde" />